-After the Adjustment (Right Rotation at x)
+After the Adjustment

-The algorithm for removing an entry from a red-black tree with n entries takes O(log n) time and performs O(log n) recolorings and at most one adjustment plus one additional trinode restructuring.
+• The algorithm for removing an entry from a red-black tree with n entries takes $O(\log n)$ time and performs $O(\log n)$ recolorings and at most one adjustment plus one additional trinode restructuring.

 Example

 Let us now see a few removals from a given red-black tree.